-AP 3433 Sexual Harassment Title IX
+AP 3433 Prohibition of Sexual Harassment Under Title IX

-- AP 3435 Discrimination and Harassment Complaints and Investigations - AP 3430 Prohibition of Discrimination and Harassment
+AP 3435 Discrimination and Harassment Complaints and Investigations

 Introduction

 Rogue Community College ("RCC") encourages members of the RCC community to report sexual harassment.
 This procedure only applies to conduct defined as sexual harassment under Title IX and applicable federal regulations and that meet Title IX jurisdictional requirements.
 RCC will respond to sexual harassment and sexual misconduct that falls outside that definition and outside the jurisdiction of the Title IX federal regulations using State law and applicable RCC policies and procedures.
 In implementing these procedures discussed below, RCC will also provide supportive measures, training, and resources in compliance with State law, unless they are preempted by the Title IX regulations.